Azure/ARO-RP/README.md

     * workaround: Applies a set of temporay workarounds to the ARO cluster.

+    * previewfeature: Allows toggling certain features that are not yet enabled by default.

   * pkg/portal: Portal for running promql queries against a cluster or requesting a kubeconfig for a cluster.

   * pkg/proxy: Proxy service for portal kubeconfig cluster access.